-Accessibility varies greatly in Romania, with a big difference between urban and rural areas.
-Public transportation and building access are better in Bucharest and other large cities, international airports and large hotels.
-However, Romania is not an easy country for disabled travelers.
+Although progress has been made, accessibility greatly varies in Romania, with a significant difference between urban and rural areas.
+Public transportation and building access are better in Bucharest and other large cities, international airports, and large hotels.
 Sidewalks and streets are uneven, and many small hotels and tourist sites do not have elevators or ramps.
 Access to public transportation is not adequately marked for people with visual impairments.
 Persons with disabilities will face obstacles when trying to gain access to public transportation.
-Where buses equipped for persons with disabilities do exist, a disabled person may find that the bus stops right in front of a parked car to which he/she cannot gain access.
+Where buses equipped for persons with disabilities do exist, a disabled person may find that the bus stopsright in front of a parked car to which he/she cannot gain access.
 In addition, platforms may be narrow, steep, and slippery, especially at subway stations.
 There are few designated or reserved parking places for disabled people.
 Public institutions, cultural institutions and supermarkets are well lit, and most have a ramp at the entrance for use by people with mobility difficulties.
-The great majority of the buildings have corridors spacious enough for a wheelchair user to pass through comfortably.
+Most public buildings have corridors spacious enough for a wheelchair user to pass through comfortably.
 Central public institutions and supermarkets are best equipped with facilities for persons with disabilities.
-Restaurants, subway stations, and smaller public institutions are not.
+Restaurants, subway stations, and smaller public institutions are not as accessible.

-Access for people with disabilities to Romania's tourist attractions has improved in recent years; however, it is advised to check with all service providers prior to your visit, ensuring that they will be able to meet your particular needs.
+Access for people with disabilities to Romania's tourist attractions has improved in recent years; however, it is prudent to check with all service providers prior to your visit, to ensure that they meet your specific needs.
 Advance notice and reservations will also help ensure that you receive the best possible assistance.

 Most prescription drugs and over-the-counter medication are available in Romania but may be sold under different brand names.
 Specific individual drugs may not be available due to differences in laws and regulations.
 Tuberculosis is an increasingly serious health concern in Romania.
 For further information, please consult the CDC's information on TB.